-Last week a young woman died instantly when a piece of concrete fell on her as she was eating supper with her husband in a downtown restaurant.
-Last year a young man was killed when a helicopter crashed on him as he was walking down the street from his house to mail a letter.
-Neither knew it was their time to die.
+When I lived in Montréal, I remember a shocking news story about a young woman who died instantly when a piece of concrete fell on her as she was eating supper with her husband in a downtown restaurant.
+In another bizarre accident, a young man was killed when a helicopter crashed on him as he was walking down the street from his house to mail a letter.
+Neither of these people knew it was their time to die.

 The woman was celebrating her birthday and the young man was sending off his application for citizenship.
 Both were experiencing very happy moments when they were killed by freak accidents whose odds of happening were in the millions to one.